+357-22-232-044

 Requirements for the field of activity and company capital

 The minimum annual income must be €9,568 for the main applicant and €4,613 for each family member.
-Pension, dividends from shares, and income from leasing real estate are suitable as a source of money.
+Pension, dividends from shares, and income from leasing real estate are suitable sources of money.

-Applicants collect documents, fill out the MIP1 form, and submit documents to the Cyprus Civil Registry and Migration Department.
+Applicants collect documents, fill in the government forms, and submit documents to the Cyprus Civil Registry and Migration Department.
 They also pay an application fee of €500 for all family members included in the application.

 Cyprus permanent residence after 5 years of living in the country

-Some Cypriot residents can obtain permanent residence if they have lived on the island for 5 years with a residence permit.
-Foreigners are obliged to live in the country for at least 183 days a year.
-Also, they cannot be absent for more than 90 days in a row.
+Some Cypriot residents can obtain permanent residency if they have lived on the island for 5 years with a valid residence permit.
+To qualify, candidates cannot leave the country for more than six months in a row or 10 months in total within the relevant 5‑year period[2].

 • a residence permit for family reunification;

-Relatives of citizens of the European Union, European Economic Area, and Switzerland can also obtain permanent residence in Cyprus if they have lived on the island for at least 5 years.
+Relatives of citizens of the European Union, European Economic Area, and Switzerland can also get PR in Cyprus if they have lived on the island for at least 5 years.
 The status is granted even if the family members are not citizens of these countries.

 The following people can become Cyprus permanent residents: